NikolaLohinski/terraform-provider-jinja/docs/data-sources/template.md

 - `context` (Block List, Max: 1) Context to use while rendering the template (see [below for nested schema](#nestedblock--context))
 - `delimiters` (Block List, Max: 1) Custom delimiters for the jinja engine (see [below for nested schema](#nestedblock--delimiters))
+- `footer` (String) Footer to add at the bottom of the template before rendering
+- `header` (String) Header to add at the top of the template before rendering
 - `schema` (String) Either inline or a path to a JSON schema to validate the context

 ### Read-Only